 When qualifying for an offer, there is usually a minimum stake required or a maximum refund available.
-We have a tendency to minimise our qualifying losses by only placing the minimum stake required or only betting up to the maximum potential refund.
+It makes sense to minimise your qualifying losses by only placing the minimum stake required or only betting up to the maximum potential refund.

 Looking at it from a bookmakers’ point of view though, if a customer is repeatedly placing the minimum stake required or betting the maximum refund value, it’s pretty clear that they are abusing bonuses.

-It’s therefore important that we mix up our bet stakes when qualifying for offers and always stick to round numbers.
+It’s therefore important that you mix up your bet stakes when qualifying for offers and always stick to round numbers.
 Also, try and keep your mug bet stakes consistent with your general activity.

 Stick to popular markets and don’t always take the best value

-We therefore need to place our free bets on popular mainstream markets that mug punters will be betting on.
+You therefore need to place your free bets on popular mainstream markets that mug punters will be betting on.
 You can get an idea of how popular a market is by visiting the Betfair Exchange and seeing how much has been traded.